MicrosoftDocs/azure-dev-docs/java/migrate-wildfly-to-wildfly-on-azure-kubernetes-service.md

 ---
-title: Migrate JBoss EAP applications to WildFly on Azure Kubernetes Service
+title: Migrate WildFly applications to WildFly on Azure Kubernetes Service
-description: This guide describes what you should be aware of when you want to migrate an existing JBoss EAP application to run on WildFly in an Azure Kubernetes Service container.
+description: This guide describes what you should be aware of when you want to migrate an existing WildFly application to run on WildFly in an Azure Kubernetes Service container.
 author: mriem
 ms.author: manriem
 ms.topic: conceptual
 ms.date: 3/16/2020
 ---

-# Migrate JBoss EAP applications to WildFly on Azure Kubernetes Service
+# Migrate WildFly applications to WildFly on Azure Kubernetes Service

-This guide describes what you should be aware of when you want to migrate an existing JBoss EAP application to run on WildFly in an Azure Kubernetes Service container.
+This guide describes what you should be aware of when you want to migrate an existing WildFly application to run on WildFly in an Azure Kubernetes Service container.

 ## Pre-migration